aerogear/aerogear-unifiedpush-nodejs-client/README.md

 * `message` Object
     * `alert` String - message that will be displayed on the alert UI element
+    * `title` String - A short string describing the purpose of the notification.
+    * `action` String - The label of the action button
+    * `urlArgs` Array - an array of values that are paired with the placeholders inside the urlFormatString value of your website.json file.
+Safari Only
+    * `titleLocKey` String - The key to a title string in the Localizable.strings file for the current localization. iOS Only
+    * `titleLocArgs` Array - Variable string values to appear in place of the format specifiers in title-loc-key. iOS Only
     * `actionCategory` String - the identifier of the action category for the interactive notification
     * `sound` String - The name of a sound file
     * `badge` String - The number to display as the badge of the app icon
     * `simplePush` String - simplePush version number